Scientific name, geographic distribution, feeding, description, behavior, reproduction. Is in danger of extinction?

 Adult males can weigh an average of 7 kg and adult females 6 kg.
 Therefore, all howler species show sexual dimorphism in weight.

-For this reason, it is said to be a very versatile species, using different types of habitat and can survive in logged forests and small fragments (Schwarzkopf and Rylands, 1989).
+For this reason, it is said to be a very versatile species, using different types of habitat, and can survive in logged forests and small forest fragments (Schwarzkopf and Rylands, 1989).

 Despite the recognized ability of this species to withstand habitat fragmentation and intervention, however, its presence does not guarantee the long-term stability or viability of its populations (Rylands and Keuroghlian, 1988).